jaesung-cs/vkgs/README.md

 - Left drag to rotate.

-- Right drag to translate.
+- Right drag, or Ctrl + left drag to translate.

 - Left+Right drag to zoom in/out.